InsertKoinIO/koin/docs/reference/koin-core/definitions.md

 ## Definition: binding an interface

+A component has a single class, but may have a chain of super classes and any number of implemented interfaces.
+When you declare a component the *binding* defines which of these type can be used to request the component.

-A `single` or a `factory` definition use the type from the their given lambda definition: i.e  `single { T }` The matched type of the definition is the only matched type from this expression.
+A `single` or a `factory` definition use the type of their given lambda definition: i.e.  `single { T }` The type of the definition is the only matched type from this expression.

-Let's take an example with a class and implemented interface:
+Let's look at an example with a class that implements an interface:

 ```kotlin
 // Service interface